Anne-15/diabetes-app/README.md

-# Diabetes Monitoring and Management Platfor
+# Diabetes Monitoring and Management Platform

 A new Flutter project.